ScaleRDB/ScaleRDB/README.md

 # ScaleRDB
 ScaleRDB: A Scalable Relational Database for Manycore Systems.
-(Summited in VLDB'26)
+(Submitted in VLDB'26)

 ## Introduction
-ScaleRDB is a scalable relational database designed to improve database scalability on manycore platforms by enabling multiple microservices within a distributed database architecture to enhance parallelism.

-As demonstrated in our paper, the scalability bottlenecks of existing single-machine databases are mainly caused by two factors: the inefficient utilization of threads and the locking mechanisms in shared data structures.

-In order to address these scalability bottlenecks, we proposed ScaleRDB, which builds a database with multiple independent microservice instances called master and slave instances.
-Then, ScaleRDB distributes transactions among these instances and ensures local and global consistency through communication between the instances.
-Each instance manages its transactions and checkpoints independently to reduce data redundancy and optimize synchronization.
-We simplify the distributed architecture, reducing system complexity and overhead.

-ScaleRDB is implemented to run multiple instances on a single manycore machine, achieving database scalability through efficient core utilization.
-We designed this system by adopting MySQL Cluster version 7.4.10 and utilizing the NDB engine.
-Our evaluation results show that ScaleRDB improves transaction throughput significantly compared to single-machine databases.

-## The goals of ScaleRDB
-- Achieve Scalability: Run multiple database instances on a single manycore machine with efficient core utilization.
-- Independent Management: Handle transactions and checkpoints independently between master and slave instances to reduce data redundancy and optimize synchronization.
-- Minimize Complexity: Reduce system complexity and overhead associated with distributed database architectures.
+ScaleRDB is a scalable relational database system designed to exploit the parallelism of manycore hardware by restructuring a monolithic database into a multi-instance shared-memory architecture.
+Traditional relational databases such as MySQL and PostgreSQL suffer from limited scalability on modern manycore platforms due to global contention in concurrency control, shared data structures, and synchronization overhead.
+These issues prevent efficient utilization of cores and severely restrict throughput under high concurrency.

+ScaleRDB addresses these limitations by deploying multiple independent yet cooperative database instances, a single master, and multiple slaves on a single manycore machine.
+The master coordinates transaction distribution and global consistency, while each slave executes transactions, manages write-ahead logging, and performs checkpointing independently.
+This design eliminates global bottlenecks and enables parallel execution without contention on shared structures.

+To maintain consistency with minimal overhead, ScaleRDB introduces a two-level asynchronous checkpointing mechanism: each slave periodically creates a local checkpoint to persist its state, and the master aggregates these into a global checkpoint representing the full database state.
+Additionally, a localized I/O approach allows each instance to manage its own logging and storage operations in parallel, significantly reducing I/O stalls.

 ## How to run ScaleRDB